hhhhhhhhhn/mmenu/README.md

 Small ncurses menu for c programs and shell scripts, similar to suckless' dmenu.

 ## For shell scripts
 It reads the contents of /tmp/mmenu and changes them to the chosen option.
-It takes the second argument as the prompt.
+It takes the second argument as the prompt, and if the third one is set to "t" or "true", it will write the index of the line instead of the line itself.
 An example might look like:
 ```bash
 ls -1 > /tmp/mmenu && mmenu "select file: " && </tmp/mmenu xargs less -R
 ```
-Aliasing is recommended.

 ## For C programs
 The main (mmenu) function takes 3 inputs, the options, (similar to argv), the length of the options (similar to argc),